 Post-career accolades for Mussina included induction into the Orioles Hall of Fame in 2012, the Rochester Red Wings Hall of Fame in 2013, the Little League Hall of Excellence in 2014, and the NCAA Silver Anniversary Award in 2015.

-In 2014, his first year of eligibility for the Hall of Fame, Mussina was named on 20 percent of the baseball writers’ ballots.
-This increased to 25 percent in 2015 and 43 percent in 2016.
-While detractors cited his lack of round numbers such as 300 wins and 3,000 strikeouts and noted that his career 3.68 ERA would be the second highest of any pitcher in Cooperstown, his case might best be made by realizing his value in the context of his era, which was an extremely high-scoring environment.
+Mussina's career was further validated when he was elected to the Baseball Hall of Fame in 2019 in his sixth year on the ballot.
+While detractors cited his lack of round numbers such as 300 wins and 3,000 strikeouts and noted that his career 3.68 ERA was the second highest of any pitcher in Cooperstown, voters seemed to realize his value in the context of his era, which was an extremely high-scoring environment.
 His career bWAR (wins above replacement as calculated by Baseball-Reference.com) of 82.7 is the 24th highest of all time for a pitcher, and even his seemingly high ERA was 23 percent better than league average.43

 1 Ken Rosenthal, “O’s ‘Mike Mystery’ Strong, Silent Type,” Baltimore Sun, April 28, 1996.